Christina1281995/spatial_database_festival_backend/README.md

 <!-- ![Spatial Databases FinPro](https://user-images.githubusercontent.com/81073205/156794208-011a611f-f3fd-44e6-9709-86fbb86c5280.png) -->

+### Setting up the Database, the Tables, and the Data

+The only set conducted in PG admin was to create a database with the name "festival".
+The remainder of the set up is implemented with psychopg2.
+A set of functions is executed to connect with the database, check for the existence of a PostGIS extension and the database tables.
+Then, both are added and the tables are filled with data taken from CSV files stored online in this GitHub repository.
+Since the list of functions is

 ### User Interaction

-Although not required, a central element for this project is the uesr interaction.
+Although not required, a central element for this project is the user interaction.
+In the following section I detail the logic of the available queries.
 The tables below show the different interactions available to the user.
 Please note that the user's input is represented in the queries through the "%s" symbol.
 In later stages of this project, the SQL commands were re-written into preprared statements as plans.
 The queries shown here still display the structure of the queries.

-**"Who is using this app?"**
+**Decision 1 - "Who is using this app?"**

 | Option | Value |
 | :-------------: | :------------- |
 | 1 | Festival Staff |
 | 2 | Festival Visitor |

-**FOR STAFF: "What would you like to do right now?"**
+**Decision 2 - FOR STAFF: "What would you like to do right now?"**

 | Option | Value | Query |
 | :-------------: | ------------- | ---------- |